Middle School

 Subject Classes and Activities

-In art, students study perspective drawing, and continue their work with different mediums, including watercolor painting, charcoal, pastel, pencil, and ink.
+In art, students study perspective drawing, and continue their work with different media, including watercolor painting, charcoal, pastel, pencil, and ink.
 Speech, poetry, singing, soprano/alto/tenor recorders and drama continue with more advanced exercises, and students are encouraged to participate in school athletics.
-Our subject classes in seventh grade include Handwork, Woodwork, Strings or Advanced Band, Art, Games, Eurythmy, Math and Spanish.
+Our subject classes in seventh grade include Handwork, Woodwork, Strings or Music, Art, Games, Math and Spanish.

 Main Lesson and Language Arts

-Eighth grade is the culmination of many years of work, curriculum, and development, and students experience many milestones that are set aside for this special year.
-As always, Waldorf curriculum works to speak to the developmental experience of the child; in eighth grade, students are eager for transformation, change, challenge, and wish to enter the wide world in their uniquely individual way.
-In history, the eighth grader connects to the idea of revolution, and the American, Industrial, French, and Technological Revolutions are studied and discussed in complex and engaging ways.
-Throughout, biographies of key historical figures are introduced, including those of Elizabeth Cady Stanton, Frederick Douglass, Marie Curie, Abraham Lincoln, and Dr. Martin Luther King Jr. to name a few!
+Eighth grade is the culmination of many years of work, curriculum, and development, and students experience many milestones in this special year.
+As always, the Waldorf curriculum works to speak to the developmental experience of the child; in eighth grade, students are eager for transformation, change, challenge, and wish to enter the wide world in their uniquely individual way.
+In history, the eighth grader connects to the idea of revolution, and the American, Industrial, French, and Technological Revolutions and Civil Rights movements are studied and discussed in complex and engaging ways.
+Throughout, biographies of key historical figures are introduced, including those of Elizabeth Cady Stanton, Frederick Douglass, Marie Curie, Abraham Lincoln, and Dr. Martin Luther King Jr. to name only a few!
 The study of science in the eighth grade includes human anatomy, organic chemistry, physics, and meteorology.
 World economics and geography is studied by way of exploring common goods and their impacts in our everyday lives; students trace the history, trade routes, processing methods, and economics of items such as cacao, cotton, salt, or sugar.

 Mathematics